 Mobile coops, often called "chicken tractors," are designed to be moved around your yard.
 These coops are typically smaller, built on wheels or sled-like runners, allowing you to give your chickens access to fresh grass and bugs regularly.
 This rotation is great for your lawn and provides your flock with a varied diet and environment.
 Common designs include A-frames and wagon-style coops that are light enough to be pulled by hand.
 While great for small flocks or as a temporary solution, they often lack the space and robust security of a larger, permanent structure.

-How to Customize Your Coop
+How to Make Your Coop Your Own

 Your chicken coop doesn’t have to be just a box in your backyard.
 Think of it as a tiny barn, a garden cottage, or a second home for your feathered family.
 Customizing your coop is your chance to create a space that’s not only perfectly functional for your flock but also a beautiful addition to your property.
 It’s about blending practical features with personal style to build something you’re truly proud of.